Twain Harte, California

 Twain Harte is a census-designated place (CDP) in Tuolumne County, California, United States.
-The population was 2,226 at the 2010 census, down from 2,586 at the 2000 census.
+The population was 2,378 at the 2020 census, up from 2,226 at the 2010 census.
 Its name is derived from the last names of two famous authors who lived in California, Mark Twain and Bret Harte.

 Geography

 Twain Harte is located at 38°2′25″N 120°14′1″W (38.040390, -120.233671).

 Twain Harte is situated in Tuolumne County along Highway 108 at an elevation of 3640 ft.

 The USPS zip code for Twain Harte is 95383.

 According to the United States Census Bureau, the CDP has a total area of 3.7 sqmi, of which, 99.49% is land and 0.51% is water.
 Its municipal water supply comes from the nearby Lyons Reservoir in the Stanislaus National Forest.

 Twain Harte is both a summer and winter vacation community situated at the transition zone between the oak forest of the California foothills and the mixed pine and fir forest of the Sierra Nevada.
-Summers are warm during the day and the nights are generally mild; making Twain Harte a pleasant escape from the long, hot summers of the California Central Valley.
+Summers are warm during the day and the nights are generally mild, making Twain Harte a pleasant escape from the long, hot summers of the California Central Valley.
 Winters can be very cool with snow occurring several times during the season.
 Winter sports venues are located nearby at Leland High Sierra Snowplay near Strawberry (snow tubing), Long Barn Lodge & Ice Skating Rink, and Dodge Ridge Ski Area near Pinecrest are all along Highway 108, plus the Badger Pass Ski Area in nearby Yosemite Park.

+Climate

 Places of interest

 Twain Harte is home to the Twain Harte Village (the largest shopping center in the area), Twain Harte Golf Club (a golf course design by Clark Glasson), and Twain Harte Lake (a man-made lake and small resort).